yegor256/blog/_posts/2015/feb/2015-02-16-it-is-not-a-school.md

-Disclaimer: I'm talking about software **projects** here, which PMBOK defines as "_temporary_ endeavors undertaken to create unique products, services, or results".
+Disclaimer: I'm talking about software **projects** here, which PMBOK defines as "_temporary_ endeavors undertaken to create unique products, services, or results."
 If your team is engaged in [continuous development]({% pst 2016/feb/2016-02-18-holacracy-autocracy %}) or maintenance of software, this concept may not be relevant.